bootstrap-vue/bootstrap-vue/src/directives/toggle/README.md

 # Toggle

-> `v-b-toggle` is a lighweight directive for toggling the visibility of collapses and sidebars,
+> `v-b-toggle` is a light-weight directive for toggling the visibility of collapses and sidebars,
 > and includes automated accessibility handling.

 ## Overview